Sacred Women have been in hiding for lifetimes

 In 2014, I had my first child and turned 30 in the same year.
 I am under no illusion that 30 is old, but somehow the combination of having a baby and entering a new decade made me feel light-years away from my 20s.

-When I was in my 20s, how to be sexy was clear: Wear tight clothes, flirt, act frisky, strut, be coy.
+When I was in my 20s, how to be sexy was clear: Wear tight clothes, flirt, act frisky, strut, and be coy.
 I had the “young and vibrant” thing down.
 And I enjoyed it.
 It felt authentic, fun, and enlivening.
 It kept my marriage fresh and my life interesting.
 And it seemed like overnight, after having my baby and turning 30, I had no idea what it really took to be sexy anymore.

 It didn’t feel right to act frisky.
 I didn’t want to act “young” or flirt with the guy behind the coffee counter.
 And I certainly was not into wearing tight clothes.
 It would’ve been easy to blame it on my body, which was no longer the compact yet curvy form it once was, but the reality was that my identity as a woman was being challenged.